-We now systematically consider factors setting $\xo_{\R{opt}}$ from left-to-right in \zfr{fig4}, starting from the low-MW power region $\T{I}$ ($\xn_r{=}0.1$W).
+We now systematically consider factors setting $f_{\R{opt}}$ from left-to-right in \zfr{fig4}, starting from the low-MW power region $\T{I}$ ($\xn_r{=}0.1$W).
 This regime relates to the situation in high-field DNP where MW power is low due to technological constraints.
-In \zfr{fig4}A\I{(i)}, we observe the DNP profiles clustered at $\xo_r{=}$50-120Hz.
-Increasing optical power only weakly increases $\xo_{\R{opt}}$ (see \zfr{fig4}B\I{(i)} and \zfr{fig5}C), and there is little increase in hyperpolarization signal.
-This indicates a $\xk_r$ induced speed-limit set by adiabaticity constraints -- in the ratchet picture in \zfr{fig1}D, the energy gaps are small and sweep rates $\xo_r$ required to satisfy adiabaticity are slow.
-Increasing optical power therefore yields no significant increase in nuclear polarization levels (see \zfr{fig4}A\I{(i)}).
-We observe in fact, a slight \I{decrease} in signal at high $\xn_e$ (see also \zfr{fig5}B), associated with the rightward shift in $\xo_{\R{opt}}$ in \zfr{fig4}B\I{(i)}.
-This signal drop is beyond the scope of \zr{ratchet} and challenging to model.
+In \zfr{fig4}\I{(i)}, we observe the DNP profiles clustered at $f_r{=}$50-120Hz.
+Increasing optical power only weakly increases $f_{\R{opt}}$ (see also \zfr{fig5}(c)\T{(I)}), and there is little increase in hyperpolarization.
+This indicates a $\xk_r$ induced speed-limit set by adiabaticity constraints -- in the ratchet picture in \zfr{fig1}(d), the energy gaps are small and sweep rates $f_r$ required to satisfy adiabaticity are slow.
+Increasing optical power therefore yields no significant increase in nuclear polarization levels (see \zfr{fig4}(a)\I{(i)}).
+We observe in fact, a slight \I{decrease} in polarization at high $\xn_e$ (see also \zfr{fig5}(b)), associated with the rightward shift in $f_{\R{opt}}$.
+This polarization drop is beyond the scope of \zr{ratchet} and challenging to model.
 We hypothesize it arises because the electrons are repolarized multiple times during each MW sweep event, including at the LZ-LACs, making polarization transfer less efficient.
-Simultaneously, we observe oscillations in the $P(\xo_r)$ profiles in the high $\xn_e\tm\xn_r$ regime.
+Simultaneously, we observe oscillations in the $P(f_r)$ profiles in the high $\xn_e\tm\xn_r$ regime.

-Now upon increasing MW power seven-fold (\zfr{fig4}A\I{(ii)}) to regime \T{II} with $\xn_r{=}$0.7W, there is a larger increase in $\xo_{\R{opt}}(\xn_e)$ with optical power.
-This rightward shift in \zfr{fig4}A\I{(ii)} manifests as an increased slope in \zfr{fig5}C\T{(II)}.
-Intuitively, higher $\xn_r$ yields larger energy gaps in \zfr{fig1}D and affords faster sweep rates.
-When the optical powers are low, electron polarization is not produced rapidly enough at the NV source.
-Increasing $\xn_e$ therefore relieves this $\xk_e$ bottleneck.
-From \zfr{fig5}E, $\xo_{\R{opt}}$ in regime \T{II} increases ~2-fold with respect to regime \T{I}, and there is a simultaneous ${\sim}10$x increase in polarization (\zfr{fig5}B).
-However, clustering of $P(\xo_r)$ profiles in \zfr{fig4}A\I{(ii)}, and slow growth in \zfr{fig5}C\T{(II)}, still suggests that $\xk_r$ limits the rate of polarization transfer.
+Now upon increasing MW power seven-fold (\zfr{fig4}\I{(ii)}) to regime \T{II} with $\xn_r{=}$0.7W, there is a larger increase in $f_{\R{opt}}(\xn_e)$ with optical power.
+This rightward shift in \zfr{fig4}(b)\I{(ii)} manifests as an increased slope in \zfr{fig5}(c)\T{(II)}.
+Intuitively, higher $\xn_r$ yields larger energy gaps in \zfr{fig1}(d) and allows faster sweep rates.
+When the optical power is low, $e$-polarization is not produced rapidly enough at the NV source.
+Increasing $\xn_e$ relieves this $\xk_e$ bottleneck.
+From \zfr{fig5}(e), $f_{\R{opt}}$ in regime \T{II} increases ${\sim}$2-fold with respect to regime \T{I}, and there is a simultaneous ${\sim}10$x increase in polarization (\zfr{fig5}(b)).
+However, clustering of $P(f_r)$ profiles in \zfr{fig4}\I{(ii)}, and slow growth in \zfr{fig5}(c)\T{(II)}, suggests that $\xk_r$ still limits the rate of polarization transfer.